Trump tweets old photo of Schumer and Putin, calls for probe

 Schumer's spokesman Matt House also weighed-in with a dig at both Trump and Attorney General Jeff Sessions, who is under fire for not disclosing during his confirmation hearing that he met with the Russian ambassador during the presidential campaign.

+Trump also misspelled the word "hereby" two times in his tweets, which he then deleted.
+The first time he rendered it as "hear by."
+The second time he spelled it "hearby."
+The president finally got it right in his third tweet.

+In between the spelling-challenged tweets, Trump tweeted about how the U.S. education system is failing American children after visiting a Catholic school near Orlando, Florida.

-The photo is not exactly a smoking gun.
-It's a shot from September 2003 when Putin, who was the Russian president at the time, came to New York City to celebrate the expansion of the Russian-owned Lukoil gas stations.
+Neither of the photos were exactly smoking guns.
+The Schumer photo was shot in September 2003 when Putin, who was the Russian president at the time, came to New York City to celebrate the expansion of the Russian-owned Lukoil gas stations.
 The event was covered by a number of news organizations.
+The Pelosi photo was of a meeting on Capitol Hill.

-But several web sides, including The Drudge Report and Gateway Pundit, posted the picture after Attorney General Jeff Sessions bowed to pressure and recused himself from any federal probe of Russian meddling in the presidential election.
+But several web sites, including The Drudge Report and Gateway Pundit, posted the Schumer/Putin picture after Sessions bowed to pressure and recused himself from any federal probe of Russian meddling in the presidential election.

 Sessions has denied doing anything improper but conceded he should have told the Senate panel about the meeting with Ambassador Sergey Kislyak.